pytorch/tutorials/intermediate_source/rpc_tutorial.rst

-This tutorial uses two simple examples to demonstrate how to build distributed training with the `torch.distributed.rpc <https://pytorch.org/docs/master/rpc.html>`__ package.
+This tutorial uses two simple examples to demonstrate how to build distributed training with the `torch.distributed.rpc <https://pytorch.org/docs/master/rpc.html>`__ package which is first introduced as an experimental feature in PyTorch v1.4.
 Source code of the two examples can be found in `PyTorch examples <https://github.com/pytorch/examples>`__

 `Previous <https://deploy-preview-807--pytorch-tutorials-preview.netlify.com/intermediate/ddp_tutorial.html>`__